The information in this guide is provided for assistance only.

 How do I claim my prize?

-For all online prizes (except Direct Debit prizes):
+For online prizes (except Direct Debit and Pingit prizes):

-- Draw-Based Game prizes up to and including £500 will be automatically credited to your National Lottery account.
+- Prizes up to and including £500 will be automatically credited to your National Lottery account.

 - For prizes of over £500 up to and including £30,000, you will need to confirm before 11.00pm on the last day of the claim period that these should be paid to the debit card registered to your National Lottery account.

-- For prizes of over £30,000, up to and including £50,000, you will need to contact the Customer Care Team on 0845 278 8000 during its normal operating hours and during the claim period to validate your claim.
+- For prizes of over £30,000 up to and including £50,000, you will need to contact the Customer Care Team during its normal operating hours and during the claim period to validate your claim.
 Prizes will be paid by cheque.

 - If you win a non-cash prize, instalment/regular payment or annuity prize, how to claim will be set out in the Game Procedures and/or Game Specific Rules for the relevant game.

-- Prizes of up to and including £50,000 will normally be credited to the bank or building society account your Direct Debit is taken from.
+- Cash prizes of up to and including £50,000 will normally be credited to the bank or building society account your Direct Debit is taken from, or to the Pingit account used to buy the entry (as applicable).

-- If you win a prize of more than £50,000 you will need to speak to the Customer Care Team on 0845 278 8000 during its normal operating hours and during the claim period to validate your claim and we will arrange to process your prize claim in person.
+- If you win a prize of more than £50,000 you will need to speak to the Customer Care Team during its normal operating hours and during the claim period to validate your claim and we will arrange to process your prize claim in person.

 When claiming a prize, a screen-print of a winning play, a play slip and a purchase confirmation will not be accepted as any proof of entitlement.